FoghornTherapeutics/FHT-nIDR/README.md

 #### Negative control group:

-First, we compare the standard output from rIDR, we can identify that A2 and A3 show more consistency than A1 ***Flore describe how***.
-In the same way, B1 and B2 have more overlapping peaks overall.
+**FLORE addition** First, we compare the standard output from the regular IDR, we can see that the boxplot curve between A2 and A3 is much steeper, indicating that A2 and A3 have more consistency than A1.
+In the same way, B1 and B2 boxplot curve is steeper, indicating more overlapping peaks overall between the two replicates.

 <img src="readme_figures/Example3_rIDR.JPG" alt="image" style="width:600px;height:auto;">